KittyGiraudel/site/_posts/2014-03-24-git-tips-and-tricks-part-3.md

 [2c935028965bd60a8fe15d428feb1f3972245e75] Commit 5
 ```

-Git bisect has reduced the commit interval and checkout the "Commit 5".
+Git bisect has reduced the commit interval and checkout the “Commit 5”.
 I will find the typo bug in 2 steps from now.
 In gitg, my master branch looks like this:

 ![After first git bisect bad](/assets/images/git-tips-and-tricks-part-3/bisect-2.png)

-The _refs/bisect/bad_ reference has been moved to the "Commit 10".
+The _refs/bisect/bad_ reference has been moved to the “Commit 10”.
 I check if the bug is still there or not.

 ```bash
 $ cat file.txt | grep numer | wc -l